 I directed this action in order to degrade the Syrian military’s ability to conduct further chemical weapons attacks and to dissuade the Syrian regime from using or proliferating chemical weapons, thereby promoting the stability of the region and averting a worsening of the region’s current humanitarian catastrophe.
 I acted in the vital national security and foreign policy interests of the United States.
 The United States will take additional action, as necessary and appropriate, to further its important national interests.

 The US action has generally, if sometimes indirectly, been endorsed by European leaders, by Japanese prime minister Shinzo Abe and by Australian prime minister Malcolm Turnbull.
 Russia and Iran have taken the contrary view.
-On 7 April a Kremlin spokesman said that president Vladimir Putin “considers the American strikes against Syria an aggression against a sovereign government in violation of the norms of international law, and under a far-fetched pretext.”
+On 7 April a Kremlin spokesman said that president Vladimir Putin “considers the American strikes against Syria an aggression against a sovereign government in violation of the norms of law, and under a far-fetched pretext.”

-Experts generally agree that the US attack was contrary to international law.
-According to John Bellinger, for instance, who was a legal adviser to the State Department under the Bush administration, “As a matter of international law, President Trump does not have clear authority to use force in response to Syria’s use of chemical weapons.”
+Experts generally agree that the US attack was contrary to law.
+According to John Bellinger, for instance, who was a legal adviser to the State Department under the Bush administration, “As a matter of law, President Trump does not have clear authority to use force in response to Syria’s use of chemical weapons.”

 The targeted U.S. military action against the Syrian military targets directly connected to the April 4 chemical weapons attack in Idlib was justified and legitimate as a measure to deter and prevent Syria’s illegal and unacceptable use of chemical weapons.